brandonmorrissette/throwbackrequestlive/README.md

 # Data

 -   Consider tables and data in an ETL context for future proofing (I don't remember what this means, but I THINK it means better modeling as OOP)
 -   The write flow for rows feels off.
+SHOULD BE WRITE TABLE AND SHOULD ADD MORE FUNCTIONALITY FOR ROWS
     -   Most of my data is passed to table from DataManagement, which uses the table service to interact with backend
     -   My table takes the data, and the data service.
 It then uses the service to write to the backend.
 Something about this feels weird.
     -   Making assumption about singular primary key
 -   Want to make the calls async in the backend

-# Data Management
+# Table component

 -   Default datetime to something more user friendly.
 It defaults to the exact second of Now.